Skip to Main Content

 In January 2021, The Virginia Department of Wildlife Resources (DWR) confirmed chronic wasting disease (CWD) in a 2.5 year-old male deer legally harvested in November 2020 in southwestern Montgomery County.
 The deer was harvested more than 160 miles from the closest previous detection in Madison County.
 At the time of harvest, the hunter did not notice any outward signs of disease and the deer appeared to be in good condition.
 (For information on DWR’s response to the 2020 CWD detection in Montgomery County, please view the video presentation entitled Initiation of CWD Monitoring and Management in DMA3.)

-This led to the creation of Disease Management Area 3 (DMA3) and further surveillance has since detected 11 CWD-infected deer (6 in Montgomery, 4 in Floyd, & 1 in Pulaski).
+This led to the creation of Disease Management Area 3 (DMA3) and further surveillance has since detected CWD-positive deer in Carroll, Floyd, and Pulaski counties.
 Additionally, CWD has been detected in several northern North Carolina counties that border VA.
 The DWR’s CWD Management Plan guides staff to incorporate any counties located within 10 miles of a CWD detection into a disease management area (DMA).
-Due to a North Carolina detection, Patrick County has been added to DMA3, which now includes Carroll, Floyd, Montgomery, Patrick, and Pulaski counties.
+Due to a North Carolina detection, Patrick County was added to DMA3 in 2023.
+In 2024, Franklin, Roanoke, and Wythe counties were added to DMA3 as a result of detections within 10 miles of their borders.

 If you are hunting in DMA3 this fall, please be aware of the following: